bioinfo-pf-curie/TMB/README.md

 The idea behind this script is quite simple.
 All variants are scanned and filtered according to the criteria provided by the user.
 If a variant passes all the filters, it is therefore used for the TMB calculation.
 In other words, if no filters are provided, the script will simply count the number of variants.

 The TMB is defined as the number of variants over the size of the genomic region (in Mb).
 In order to calculate the size of the genome (ie. the `effectiveGenomeSize`), the user can provide a BED file (`--bed`) with the design of the assay.
 This BED file should be ordered, 0 based and with no header.
 Another alternative is to specify the size of genomic regions using `--effGenomeSize`.
 Importantly, **this is the user responsability to provide the BED corresponding to the experiments.**
-In addition, we provide the `pyEffGenomicSize.py` script to calculate this genome effective size from a bed file according to a few criterias such as annotations, coverage and mapping quality thresholds defined by the user (script in `bin/pyEffGenomeSize.py`).
+In addition, we provide the `pyEffGenomicSize.py` script to calculate this genome effective size from a BED file according to a few criterias such as annotations, coverage and mapping quality thresholds defined by the user (script in `bin/pyEffGenomeSize.py`).

 ## Quick help